-The ARPAC NRMP workshop occurred on July 10, 2020, from 9:30 a.m. to 1 Zoom.
-Meeting participants included members of the ARPAC, Sacramento of Regional Parks (Regional Parks or County Parks) staff, and consultant s Attachment A of the Summary Report Appendix includes the PowerPoint displayed and discussed during the meeting.
+The community meeting occurred on March 26, 2021, from 2:00 p.m. to 4:00 p.m. online by Zoom.
+Meeting participants included members of the public, Sacramento County Department of Regional Parks (Regional Parks or County Parks) staff, and consultant staff from MIG, Inc and ICF, Inc. Attachment A of the Summary Report Appendix includes the PowerPoint presentation slides displayed and discussed during the meeting.